- Home

 -

-- This one was found on another smaller Acacia tree near by.
+- The one in above photos was found on another smaller Acacia tree near by.
 The tree was

 smaller and had no large cracks so the hopper could not hide.
 The hopper was